Hawaii vs. New Mexico State NCAA Football Odds, Plays and Insights | October 24, 2021

 Hawaii Stats and Trends

-- Hawaii is 1-0 against the spread and 2-0 overall in games when it scores more than 37.1 points.
+- Hawaii is 1-0 against the spread and 2-0 overall in games when it puts up more than 37.1 points.

-- In games that Hawaii picks up over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.
+- In games that Hawaii churns out over 461.1 yards, the team is 1-0 against the spread and 2-0 overall.

-- The Rainbow Warriors have turned the ball over five more times (17 total) than the Aggies have forced a turnover (12) this season.
+- The Rainbow Warriors have turned the ball over 17 times this season, five more turnovers than the Aggies have forced (12).

 - Find the latest spread and moneyline odds for Hawaii at SISportsbook.